1932 Indianapolis 500: Finish

 Late in the race, three incidents brought attention.
 On lap 182, Ira Hall blew a tire, spun and brushed the wall in the south end of the track.
 He was able to continue, but left his riding mechanic behind when he limped back to the pits.
 He re-joined the race, and was issued a one-lap penalty for driving off without the riding mechanic.
 He completed the 500 miles in 7th place.
 Luther Johnson lost a wheel on the mainstretch, and Tony Gulotta blew a tire in turn one.
 Gulotta's tire flung off the wheel, and nearly went over the fence into the stands.
-On the 178th lap, Peter Kreis skidded and crashed on the mainstretch.
+On the 178th lap, Pete Kreis skidded and crashed on the mainstretch.

 Fred Frame led 58 of the final 75 laps and won the race by 44 seconds over Howdy Wilcox II.
 After strong showings in previous years, Frame, accompanied by riding mechanic Jerry Houck won with an average speed of 104.144 mi/h, a time that broke the seven-year-old record set by Peter DePaolo (1925).
 Frame charged from 27th starting position, aided by high attrition and a steady pace.
 It was the furthest back at that time that any driver had won the race except for Ray Harroun in 1911.
 Louis Meyer would equal Ray Harroun's furthest back to win (28th) in 1936.
 Frame's drive was not without incident, as he required six pit stops, each time taking on water to battle an overheating engine.